Trogir – Island of Šolta – Island of Brač – Island of Vis – Island of Korčula – Island of Hvar – Omiš – Cetina Canyon (rafting) – Split – Trogir

 Thursday: Island of Hvar–Omiš & Cetina Canyon–Split

-We will leave the Island of Hvar, heading to our next destination.
-Passing the island of Brač, we will have lunch on our way to Omiš, a picturesque town on the mainland.
+Passing the island of Brač, we will head to Omiš, a picturesque town on the mainland.
 Omiš boasts a privileged seaside position and is located at the mouth of the Cetina river.
 In thousands of years the Cetina river shaped a canyon and created bizarre formations in the stone of the riverbed.
 The crystal-clear water, the high cliffs - up to 180 m -, the waterfalls and lakes offer sights of an unspoilt nature.
 Our today's bike tour will take us along the Cetina river to the village of Pavića Most, where our rafting trip begins.
 After being provided with the appropriate equipment (helmet and life jacket), we will get a detailed instruction before starting our 2.5-hour downstream adventure.
 Inflatable boats for six to eight passengers, steered by experienced skippers, will take us down the Cetina, passing smooth rapids, gorgeous waterfalls, and a simply unique countryside, which is home to many rare birds and other wildlife.
 On our way, we will make two breaks to have an energy snack and to take a refreshing dip in the crystal-clear water.
 Our destination is the "Radmanove Mlinice", a unique spot featuring old water mills.
 Afterwards we will go by bus back to Omiš, from where we will continue our cruise to Split after having enjoyed lunch on board.
 In Split we will go on a guided city tour before having the opportunity to dine out at one of the numerous restaurants or taverns.
-Overnight stay in the port of Split (18.8 km).
+Overnight stay in the port of Split.
+Those who do not wish to participate in the rafting adventure can go by bike from Pavića Most all the way back to Omiš (18.7 or 37.4 km).

 Itinerary and activities are subject to slight changes due to weather and local conditions.
 Therefore it might occur that lunch is served on board instead of dinner and vice versa.